-The believers who had left Jerusalem went to different places, where they continued preaching the message about Jesus.
-One of those believers whose name was Philip went down from Jerusalem to a city in the district of Samaria.
+4 The believers who had left Jerusalem went to different places, where they continued preaching the message about Jesus.
+5 One of those believers whose name was Philip went down from Jerusalem to a city in the district of Samaria.
 There he was telling the people that Jesus is the Christ.
 6

-When the Jewish council members and Many people there heard Philip speak and others heard that, they shouted loudly, saw the miraculous things that he was doing.
+57 When the Jewish council members and Many people there heard Philip speak and ing.
 So they all paid close attention to his words.
-For example, Philip commanded evil spirits to come out of many people, and they came out screaming.
+7 For example, Philip commanded evil spirits to come out of many people, and they came out screaming.
 Also, many people who were paralyzed and many others who were lame were healed.
 8 So many people in that city greatly rejoiced.

-There was a man in that city whose name was Simon.
+9 There was a man in that city whose name was Simon.
 He had been practicing sorcery for a long time, and he amazed the people in the district of Samaria with his magic.
 He claimed he was "Simon the Great One!"
 10 All the people there, both ordinary and important people, listened to him.
 They were saying, "This man is the Great Power of God."
-11 They continued to listen to him carefully, because for a long time he had astonished But then them by practicing sorcery. they believed Philip's message about the good news about when God would show himself as king and about Jesus Christ.
+11 They continued to listen to him carefully, because for a long time he had astonished them by practicing sorcery.
+12 But then they believed Philip's message about the good news about when God would show himself as king and about Jesus Christ.
 The men and the women who believed in Jesus were baptized.
 13 Simon himself believed Philip's message and was baptized.
 He began to constantly accompany Philip, and he was continually amazed by the great miracles he saw Philip doing, things that showed Philip was speaking the truth.

-When the apostles in Jerusalem heard that many people throughout Samaria district had believed God's message, they sent Peter and John there.
+14 When the apostles in Jerusalem heard that many people throughout Samaria district had believed God's message, they sent Peter and John there.
 15 When Peter and John arrived in Samaria, they prayed for those new believers to receive the Holy Spirit.
-For it was clear that the Holy Spirit had not yet come upon any of them.
+16 For it was clear that the Holy Spirit had not yet come upon any of them.
 They had only been baptized in the name of the Lord Jesus.
-Then Peter and John placed their hands on them, and they received the Holy Spirit.
+17 Then Peter and John placed their hands on them, and they received the Holy Spirit.

-Simon saw that the Spirit was given to
+18 Simon saw that the Spirit was given to

-people as a result of the apostles placing Philip ran to the chariot and heard the offitheir hands on them.
-So he offered to give money to the apostles, saying, "Enable me also to do what you are doing, so that everyone on whom I place my hands may receive the Holy Spirit."
-But Peter said to him, "May you and your money be destroyed, because you tried to get God's gift with money!
-You cannot work with us in what we are doing, because your heart is not right with God!
-So stop thinking wickedly like that, and plead that the Lord, if he is willing, will forgive you for what you wickedly thought in your heart to do!
-Turn away from your evil ways, because I perceive that you are extremely envious of us, and you are a slave of your continual desire to do evil!"
+their hands on them.
+So he offered to give money to the apostles, 19 saying, "Enable me also to do what you are doing, so that everyone on whom I place my hands may receive the Holy Spirit."
+20 But Peter said to him, "May you and your money be destroyed, because you tried to get God's gift with money!
+21 You cannot work with us in what we are doing, because your heart is not right with God!
+22 So stop thinking wickedly like that, and plead that the Lord, if he is willing, will forgive you for what you wickedly thought in your heart to do!
+23 Turn away from your evil ways, because I perceive that you are extremely envious of us, and you are a slave of your continual desire to do evil!"
 24 Then Simon answered, "Pray to the Lord that he will not do to me what you just said!"

-After Peter and John told people there what they knew personally about the Lord Jesus and declared to them the message of the Lord, they both returned to Jerusalem.
+25 After Peter and John told people there what they knew personally about the Lord Jesus and declared to them the message of the Lord, they both returned to Jerusalem.
 Along the way they preached the good word about Jesus to people in the district of Samaria.